Australia Vacation Destinations

 Located just off the coast of Queensland, Australia, The Whitsundays are a group of 74 tropical islands and the home of the beautiful Whitehaven Beach.
 A stay at Hamilton Island, Hayman Island, or any other island in the Whitsunday Islands is a special treat for some downtime on your vacation.

 Perth is the capital of Western Australia.
 It is located on the Swan River.
-Perth is one of the most remote cities in the world with a population of around 2 million people.
-Located approx 20kms off the coast of Perth is Rottnest Island (Rotto) home of the famous Quokka who has become a symbol for Perth and Western Australia.
+Perth is one of the most remote cities in the world, with a population of around 2 million.
+Approximately 20 km off the coast of Perth is Rottnest Island (Rotto), home of the famous Quokka, which has become a symbol for Perth and Western Australia.